-The ERA therefore recommends that the same 2.5 per cent per connection efficiency target be applied to Aqwest's real base operating expenditure as is applied to the Water Corporation.
+In the draft report, the ERA therefore recommended that the same 2.5 per cent per connection efficiency target be applied to Aqwest's real base operating expenditure as is applied to the Water Corporation.
 Base operating expenditure is the total of Aqwest's actual operating expenditure from 2016-17.